kiranchavala/docs/DockerInternalLoadBalancing.md

 # Docker Swarm Internal Load Balancing

 This document attempts to explain how load balancing between Docker Swarm services are handled.
-It is assumed that you know how to create overlay networks and services in a Docker Swarm.
+It is assumed that you know how to overlay networks and services work in a Docker Swarm.

 Let's look at two services connected to an overlay network.
 The first service is a web service and the second service is a REST api.
 For simplicity, we assume that the web service runs with a single instance while the api runs with two instances.

-[image]

-Assuming the api service was not specifically created with `--endpoint-mode` to `dnsrr`, the api service will be reachable from the web service on the hostname which is the very same as the api service name.
-So, if api service name is `api` the web container may resolve the hostname `api` to the VIP address of the api service.
+Assuming the api service was not specifically created with `--endpoint-mode` to `dnsrr`, the api service will be reachable from web container(s) via the api service name and any service aliases.
+If the api service name is `api` the web container may resolve the hostname `api` to the VIP address of the api service.

 ```
 root@e7905051b7bb:/# dig api | grep "\sA\s"